The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Taking Action After a Nursing Home Resident Choking Incident

 The steps you take immediately following a nursing home choking case are essential to the health of your loved one and your legal options.
-Here are a few ways to take action following a nursing home resident choking incident.
+Here are a few ways to take action:

 Seek Immediate Medical Attention

-Report the Incident to the Facility & Authorities
+Report the Incident to the Assisted Living Facility & Authorities

 Reporting the choking incident should be done as soon as possible.
-An incident report creates an official record of the accident and informs them that further training may be necessary.
+An incident report creates an official record of the accident and informs the facility that further training or precautions may be necessary.

 Gather Evidence

-Contact a lawyer if you’re unsure who to report the incident to.
-The Nursing Home Law Center is here to connect you to the resources you need to navigate the suspected negligence of your loved one’s nursing home.
+The Nursing Home Law Center is here to connect you to the resources you need to navigate the suspected negligence or abuse in your loved one’s nursing home.

 You need a dedicated and skilled attorney on your side.
-Call the Nursing Home Law Center today at (800) 926-7565 for a free consultation, or use our online form.
+Call the Nursing Home Law Center today at (800) 926-7565 for a free consultation, or use our online form to discuss your nursing home choking case.